ankitasharma7/Jenkins-pipeline/README.md

             }

         }
-    }
-}
+    }}

-Here replace 'node-agent' with the appropriate label assigned to the slave agent in Jenkins.
+Here replace 'node-agent' with the appropriate label assigned to the slave agent in Jenkins and then save the pipeline and build it.